henriqueberalde/sudoku-resolver/README.md

 Resolves easy sudokus, the ones that has always one blank space with only one number possibility.

-The propose of the project was to study and put in practice TDD development method once the Sudoku game rules are very clear and defined.
+The propose (purpose) of the project was (is) to study and put in practice TDD development method once the Sudoku game rules are very clear and defined.

-### Talking about code
+### Talking about (the) code

-The algorithm travels through all blank spaces analyzing how many numbre possibilities it has and in case it is only one, it fills the space and restart the verification.
+The algorithm scrolls through all blank spaces, analyzing how many possible numbers each blanck space has.

+If, in case of only one number possibility was found, the application fills the blanck space.
+However, if more than one number  possibility is found, the application goes to next blanck space.

+The application does the single number possibility assessment until there is no blanck spaces.

-For while sudoku to be solved is setted by hard-code, it is a two dimensions matriz int[9,9].
+For while the unsolved sudoku needs to be seted by hard-code, as a two dimensions matriz int[9,9].
+Fill all blanck spaces with 0.

 ##### Example:
 ```